MallikaJayaraman/tidydataproject/README.md

 ### Step 1: Merge the training and test sets
 The first step in this portion of the analysis was to import all the relevant text files into R. These included:
--features.txt: all the variable names in the dataset -subject_test.txt: all the subjects in the test group -subject_train.txt: all the subjects in the training group -y_test.txt: the activities performed by subjects in the test group -y_train.txt: the activities performed by subjects in the training group -x_test.txt: accelerometer and gryoscope data collected for the test set -y_test.txt accelerometer and gryoscope data collected for the training set
+- features.txt: all the variable names in the dataset
+- subject_test.txt: all the subjects in the test group
+- subject_train.txt: all the subjects in the training group
+- y_test.txt: the activities performed by subjects in the test group
+- y_train.txt: the activities performed by subjects in the training group
+- x_test.txt: accelerometer and gryoscope data collected for the test set
+- y_test.txt accelerometer and gryoscope data collected for the training set

 After importing these files, I merged the subject data into one table, using the rbind() command.
 I repeated this step for the activity and accelerometer/gyroscope data.
 Then, I attached specified the variable names table as the headers of the accelerometer/gyroscope data.
 Finally, I added columns specifying the subject ids (colname=subj_id) and the activities (colname=activity) to the accelerometer/gyroscope data using the cbind command().
 For simplicity, I removed the intermediate data frames from RStudio and was left with my final data frame for Step 1, called data.